 Many of your vendors probably already offer environmentally friendly options — or if they don't, you should be able to find vendors who will work with you to meet your eco-friendly goals.
 Ask for biodegradable packaging for your orders.
 Reduce your shipments to once a week or less to minimize the fuel emissions created during delivery.
 In addition, you may be able to find a local waste company that guarantees that none of your kitchen waste will go into landfill.

 When you use ingredients that aren't in season, they may have to be sourced from halfway around the world.
-Sourcing produce and proteins locally minimize your restaurant's carbon footprint by reducing the amount of travel involved to get ingredients to your kitchen.
+Sourcing produce and proteins locally minimizes your restaurant's carbon footprint by reducing the amount of travel involved to get ingredients to your kitchen.
 And you'll reap other benefits as well when you opt for a seasonal menu, as you can promote special dishes and attract new guests as you let your chefs' creativity shine.
+“Locally sourced” is a term that has become really common in popular restaurants, and customers enjoy seeing it and participating in local culture.

 If your staff are on board with your sustainability goals, you'll see a big change throughout your restaurant.
 They'll be willing to pitch in to make sure recyclables are handled properly, for instance.
 Even your guest-facing staff should be trained, as they're the ones who will communicate your restaurant's commitment to environmental sustainability to your customers.